IBM/db2sock-ibmi/README.md

 in-memory call QTEMP stays alive forever in the scripting language job.
 To hack, simple script read QTEMP in scripting language job.
 Very unsafe (but fast).

+Many basic issues alternative faster in-memory calling, but perhaps enough already to end debate.

-**easily hack (in-memory calls editorial)**
+**easily hack demonstrated (in-memory calls editorial)**

-Basically fork project faster in-memory call is it's own worst enemy.
+Basically alternative faster in-memory call is it's own worst enemy.
-That is, _PGMCALL/_ILECALL in-memory call 'good', can be used for in-memory call 'bad'.
+That is, any _PGMCALL/_ILECALL in-memory call 'good', can be used for in-memory call 'bad'.

-There are so many hack 'in-memory' state examples, a complete listing is impossible.

 Example (simple): Your 'good' script faster in-memory calls RPG program uses QTEMP file of credit card numbers.
 Great!
 However RPG program does not delete QTEMP files (oh oh).
 Hours later, a 'bad' hacker script uses 'faster' in-memory calls to read QTEMP using native file IO (open, read, close).
 Nasty!
-You've been hacked by in-memory leaving QTEMP hanging around with active data.
+You've been hacked by alternative in-memory leaving QTEMP hanging around in php job with active data.

-Aka, 'faster' in-memory call is it's own worst enemy.

-There is no 'faster' free lunch with forked project db2sock.
-In fact, whole idea is likely bad for IBM i.
-I am not being evil.
-On contrary, fork project in-memory idea is clever(ish).
-I am simply trying to help avoid weeks of effort that will most likely ultimately be scraped.

-BTW – PASE community suggestion of porting fflib to wrapper _PGMCALL/_ILECALL has been heralded as replacement for toolkits.
-Unfortunately this has same 'bad' in-memory hack consequences for web sites discussed.
+BTW (side note) - Another PASE community alternative suggestion of porting fflib to wrapper _PGMCALL/_ILECALL has also been heralded as fast call replacement for toolkits.
+Unfortunately same 'bad' in-memory hack consequences for web sites.

 **You decide, speed vs secure**

 To date, fork project author and myself have not been able to come to agreement on the risk.
-I felt the issues are sever enough to warrent comment (sorry).
+I felt alternative in-memory issues are sever enough to warrent comment.

-The main db2sock project uses QSQSRVR proxy jobs (db2 connect), therefore company data is NOT live in any web server daemon job.
+This main db2sock project uses QSQSRVR proxy jobs (db2 connect), therefore company data is NOT live in any web server daemon job.
 In fact,
 most use 'stateless' QSQSRVR jobs, which is zero'd between uses (detach QSQSRVR job processing).
 Aka, safe toolkit as can be expected.

+There is no 'faster' free lunch with alternative in-memory db2sock.
+In fact, idea is likely bad for IBM i.
+The alternative in-memory idea is clever.
+XMLSERVICE uses the idea in QSQSRVR job (safe).
+However, I am simply trying to help avoid weeks of effort that will most likely ultimately be scraped.
+I suggest spend time better helping current QSQSRVR design.

+However, we could add a in-memory path 'for experts'.
+I am inclined not.
 You have facts.
 Decide for yourself.